haskell/cabal/doc/cabal-commands.rst

    $ cabal path --installdir
    /home/haskell/.local/bin

-This is a stable interface and is intended to be used for scripting.
+While this interface is intended to be used for scripting, it is an experimental command.
-For example:
+Scripting example:

 ::
    $ ls $(cabal path --installdir)